MACS-Research-Lab/Transfer-Learning-for-BES-Energy-Forecasting/notes/progress_notes.md

 - [x] Comparison & correlation analysis of ESB/Kissam variables
 - [x] Transfer ESB summer onto Kissam summer and vice versa

-> **Better preprocessing points**:<br/>
-> Make sure that during model transfers, order of columns is the same.<br/>

 **_:calendar: Tue, Jun 20_**

 - [x] Reread paper on transfer learning for building energy predictions
 - [x] Handle zero temperatures as missing data
 - [x] Clean up model generation and intra/inter building transfer notebooks
-- [ ] Learn about weight-fixed fine tuning

-> **Questions**:<br/>
-> Variables used in efficiency calculation are enteringWaterTemp, outdoorAirWetBulb and leavingWaterTemp, but I only predict leavingWaterTemp and rather use the first two to predict it.
-Isn't that a problem?<br/>
-> Currently predictions use the past 30 mins of data to make a prediction for the next 5 minute leavingWaterTemp – do I need to make predictions further away?

 _Links and papers that could be useful :link:_